An investigation of the tangent splash of a subplane of PG(2,q^3): Abstract

 \section{Abstract}

 In $\PG(2,q^3)$, let $\pi$ be a subplane of order $q$ that is tangent to $\li$.
 The tangent splash of $\pi$ is defined to be the set of $q^2+1$ points on $\li$ that lie on a line of $\pi$.
 This article investigates properties of the tangent splash.
-We prove results about sublines contained in a tangent splash, transitivity results, and counting results.
-We also show that a tangent splash is a Sherk surface.
-Further, in the Bruck-Bose representation of $\PG(2,\r^3)$ in $\PG(6,\r)$, we prove the existence of a set of cover planes of a tangent splash, and investigate the tangent subspace of a point of $\pi$.
+We show that all tangent splashes are projectively equivalent, investigate sublines contained in a tangent splash, and consider the structure of a tangent splash in the Bruck-Bose representation of $\PG(2,\r^3)$ in $\PG(6,\r)$.
+We show that a tangent splash of $\PG(1,q^3)$ is a $\GF(q)$-linear set of rank 3 and size $q^2+1$; this allows us to use results about linear sets from \cite{lavr10} to obtain properties of tangent splashes.